Learn more and get your questions answered in a no-cost kidney education class.

 While all the items on the checklist are important, Dr. Meyer especially recommends the following six topics be addressed with your doctor.

-Flu shots are the best way for everyone to prevent getting the flu, but if you have kidney disease you are encouraged even more to get the vaccine.
+Flu shots help prevent many people from getting the flu.
+People with kidney disease are encouraged even more to get the vaccine.
 The U.S. Centers for Disease Control and Protection suggest that people who have kidney disease and/or diabetes and need regular medical care have a flu shot.

 While shots are usually given before flu season in October or November, the beginning of the year is a good time to make sure you are up to date on both shots.
 If you haven’t had your flu or pneumonia shots, ask your doctor.
 Flu season can last until May, so you’ll want to be protected.